 Pop it in the fridge to set, sprinkle on a little sea salt and serve!

-For more delicious brownie recipes, check out my:
+For more healthy dessert recipes, check out my:

 Make sure to tag me @butternutbakery on Instagram or leave a comment below if you make these Sweet Potato Brownies.
 I love seeing my recipes come to life in YOUR kitchen!
 To pin this recipe and save it for later, you can use the button on the recipe card, the buttons above or below this post, or on any of the photos above.
 Happy baking!Print